Rahmatpratama91/Depreciation/README.md

 # Depreciation Methods Calculator
+- Depreciation is the process of allocating the cost of a tangible fixed asset over its useful life.
+It reflects how much of the asset’s value has been used up over time.
+- Why Depreciation Matters: Shows asset’s decreasing value on financial statements.Helps in tax deduction (as expense).
+Aids in budgeting for replacement of assets.
+- Examples of Depreciable Assets: Machine,vehicles,buildings,computers.

+---

+## 📌 Project Overview
-A Python project to compute and visualize annual depreciation and book value of an asset using three different depreciation methods:
+- A Python project to compute and visualize annual depreciation and book value of an asset using three different depreciation methods:
 1. Straight Line Method
 2. Sinking Fund Method
 3. Double Declining Balance Method

----

-## 📌 Project Overview

-This project simulates the depreciation of a machine with the following conditions:
+- This project simulates the depreciation of a machine with the following conditions:
 <img width="950" height="275" alt="image" src="https://github.com/user-attachments/assets/13d5848d-a00e-41bc-9a39-d64eb885329e" />

 - **Initial Cost:** Rp 15,000